CLI options

 • gvim -q <(grep -Hn 'search' *.py) interactively edit the matching lines from grep output

-• -H and -n options ensure filename and line number prefix for the matching lines
+• -H and -n options provide filename and line number prefix for the matching lines

 • use :cn and :cp to navigate to the next and previous occurrences respectively

-• Command-line area at the bottom will show number of matches and filenames
+• Command-line area at the bottom will show the number of matches and filenames

-• you can also use gvim -q file if you save the grep output to that file
+• you can also use gvim -q file if you had saved the grep output to that file

 • gvim -q error.log edit source code based on compiler output containing filenames and line numbers for the error locations